kaajjo/LibreSudoku/README.md

 </div>

 ## 💡 Features
-- Basic things such as pencil marks (notes), undo, game pause, board reset and give up (show solution)
-- 9x9, 6x6 and 12x12 with 4 difficulties
+- 6x6, 9x9, and 12x12 sudoku boards with 4 difficulty levels
-- Zoom and pan the board in 12x12
-- 2 input methods: 1.
-Digit first; 2.
-Cell first
-- 3 types of mistakes checking: 1.
-Off; 2.
-Rules violation; 3.
-With final solution
+- Countless customization options
-- Statistics and records.
-Best and average times, win streak, started/completed games count and win rate
+- Advanced statistics and game history - previous games list, best and average times for each mode, win streak and percentage
 - Saves.
-You can continue any uncompleted game whenever you want
+You can continue any unfinished game and start a new one whenever you want
-- Many settings and customizations such as auto erase notes, remaining uses, identical numbers highlight, board colors, app themes and more
-- Tutorials for game techniques (in progress)
+- Tutorials for playing techniques
-- Custom sudoku (manually or from string)
+- Create your own sudoku puzzles!
-- Importing sudoku files
+- Import custom sudoku files

+## Future plans
+- Better hint system (explain the next move instead of just revealing the value)
+- Complete set of sudoku technique tutorials
+- Custom sudoku from gallery or camera picture
+- More customization options (customize anything that can be customized🔥)

 ## 🌍 Translation
-You can help translate LibreSudoku into your language on [Hosted Weblate](https://hosted.weblate.org/engage/libresudoku/)\
+You can help to translate LibreSudoku into your language at [Hosted Weblate](https://hosted.weblate.org/engage/libresudoku/)\
 [![Translation status](https://hosted.weblate.org/widgets/libresudoku/-/multi-auto.svg)](https://hosted.weblate.org/engage/libresudoku/)

-## App plans
-- Better hint system (explain the next move instead of just reveal the number)
-- Full set of sudoku techniques tutorials
-- Custom sudoku from gallery or camera
-- More customizations (customize everything that can be customized🔥)

 ## Credits
-This project uses modified version of [QQWing](https://github.com/stephenostermiller/qqwing) - sudoku puzzle generator and solver\
+This project uses a modified version of [QQWing](https://github.com/stephenostermiller/qqwing) - sudoku puzzle generator and solver\
-Some of the UI elements were inspired by [Tachiyomi](https://github.com/tachiyomiorg/tachiyomi)
+Some of the UI elements are inspired by [Tachiyomi](https://github.com/tachiyomiorg/tachiyomi)
 ## License
 [![](https://img.shields.io/github/license/kaajjo/libre-sudoku)](https://github.com/kaajjo/libre-sudoku/blob/main/LICENSE)